Essential Elements for a Successful LPN Career

 Reliable and Honest Character

-Lastly, a successful LPN career requires a reliable and honest character.
-With the nursing shortage today, it is highly important that you show up for work on time every day that you are scheduled to work.
+Lastly, a successful career as an LPN requires a reliable and honest character.
+With the nursing shortage today, it is highly important that you show up for work on time every day you are scheduled to work.
 This is especially true for medical facilities that are understaffed.
 You may also be required to work overtime hours.

-Honesty is essential to a successful LPN career as well.
-If you cannot work overtime, be honest when explaining your reasons to your employer.
-Additionally, if you made a mistake during your shift, do not try to cover it up.
+Honesty is essential to a successful career as an LPN as well.
+If or whenever you cannot work overtime, be honest when explaining your reasons to your employer.
+Additionally, if and whenever you make a mistake during your shift, do not try to cover it up.
 Mistakes made during patient care can result in serious problems if left unaddressed.